Financial Planning Association of Australia

-The Financial Planning Association of Australia (FPA) is "Australia’s leading professional association for financial planners."
-The association has around 11,000 members and affiliates, with nearly 5,000 CERTIFIED FINANCIAL PLANNER® (CFP) professionals.
-The FPA offers different membership categories including CFP® Professional, Practitioner member - AFP®, Affiliate, Retired, Academic and Student Affiliate members.
-In addition to running a program of local events across Australia, the FPA also hosts an annual professionals Congress for members and non-members in the profession.
-The FPA operates 30 Chapters across Australia which are supported by Chapter Chairs and Regional Chapter Chairs.
-The Future2 Foundation is the charitable enterprise of the FPA, and funds are raised through a mixture of activities including networking and social events.
-Alongside its consumer-facing brand Money & Life the FPA also runs regular campaigns to raise awareness of the value of financial advice amongst Australian consumers.
+In 2023, the Financial Planning Association of Australia (FPA) merged with the Association of Financial Advisers (AFA) to form the Financial Advice Association Australia (FAAA).
+The association has around 11,000 members and affiliates, with over 4,000 CERTIFIED FINANCIAL PLANNER®,or CFP® professionals.
+The FAAA offers different membership categories including CFP Professional, Practitioner member - AFP®, Affiliate, Retired, Academic and Student Affiliate members.
+In addition to running a program of local events across Australia, the FAAA also hosts an annual professionals Congress for members and non-members in the profession.
+The FAAA operates 30 Chapters across Australia which are supported by Chapter Chairs and Regional Chapter Chairs.
+Alongside its consumer-facing brand Money & Life the FAAA also runs regular campaigns to raise awareness of the value of financial advice amongst Australian consumers.

-Vision

-The vision of the FPA is that "through our members, we stand with Australians for a better financial future."
-The association's vision is segmented into five key roles including; representing the interests of the public, representing interests of members, fostering high professional standards, facilitating world-class education - including delivering the CERTIFIED FINANCIAL PLANNER® designation - and providing professional development.

 Royal Commission & COVID-19

 The FPA published a media release in May 2020 responding to the deferral of Royal Commission recommendations due to COVID-19, saying that it believed the government should remain open to reviewing the timeline given the "current uncertain environment."

 At the time, the FPA said whilst it broadly agreed with the draft legislation on the Royal Commission recommendations, it did have real concerns for both the profession and consumers who it is seeking to serve.

 Back in 2018, an article published by Money and Life said that the FPA supports the phasing out of grandfathered commissions, provided the following five principles were met: